 Spending the second day of your week long Disney World itinerary at the Magic Kingdom is a great way to keep yourself immersed in the magic.

 Magic Kingdom, after all, was Disney World‘s first park and has all of the classic attractions that infrequent visitors will probably know the best.

 From Space Mountain to It’s a Small World to Jungle Cruise, Disney’s original dreams of creating a place where adults and children could play together came true in this park.

-The Magic Kingdom fireworks just ooze Disney charm, and Happily Ever After (the name of the fireworks and of the song that features in it) is such an inspiring way to celebrate being at Disney World.
+The Magic Kingdom fireworks just ooze Disney charm, and the evening fireworks are such an inspiring way to celebrate being at Disney World.